FGasper/easyxs/README.md

 `init.h` includes the standard boilerplate code you normally stick at the top of a `*.xs` file.
-It also includes a fix for the [torrent of warnings that clang 12 throws](https://github.com/Perl/perl5/issues/18780) in pre-5.36 perls. `easyxs.h` brings this in, but you can also include it on its own.
+It also includes a fix for the [torrent of warnings that clang 12 throws](https://github.com/Perl/perl5/issues/18780) in pre-5.36 perls. `easyxs.h` brings this in, but you can also `#include "easyxs/init.h"` on its own.

 `init.h` also includes a fairly up-to-date `ppport.h`.